Choosing the Best Water Fountain for Your Cats

 Good luck getting the slime out of all the corners and angles of the filter housing!

-The final issue with this particular design is the filter housing could be displaced from the bowl itself without too much pressure.
+The final issue with this particular design is that the filter housing could be displaced from the bowl itself without too much pressure.
 One of our cats was obsessed with taking the lid off the housing and pulling the filter out, and he often dislodged the filter housing, causing a mess of water and the bowl to stop functioning.

-The Best Cat Water Bowl
+The Best Cat Water Fountain

 The bowl is composed of three simple pieces, all of which feature soft curves and no tight spots.
-It is extremely easy for adult hands to get into all pieces and wipe them clean very quickly.
+It is extremely easy for adult hands to get into all the pieces and wipe them clean very quickly.

 Perhaps the best part of this bowl is the filter placement and how it fits into the recirculating process.

-1. Water is pumped up the center via the green arrow.
+Water is pumped up the center via the green arrow.

-2. A small depression collects water, and the overflow goes down the slots as indicated by the red arrow.
+A small depression collects water, and the overflow goes down the slots as indicated by the red arrow.

-3. Water flows through the filter before entering the reservoir again, ready to be pumped out.
+Water flows through the filter before entering the reservoir again, ready to be pumped out.

 The third point is so important; water is always recirculated through the filter before being pumped.
 There's no large bowl for debris to collect in!